The Additional Learning Support Team (ALS) is available to all BU students throughout their time at the university.

 - Assisting with applications for Disabled Students’ Allowances (DSA)

-- Providing one-to-one individualised support to enable independent learning
+- Providing support to enable independent learning through one-to-ones or workshops

-- Advising the Faculties on reasonable adjustments that could be arranged so that disabled students are not significantly disadvantaged.
+- Advising the faculties on reasonable adjustments that could be arranged so that disabled students are not disadvantaged.

 However, we cannot: